 In no particular order, here are some things to keep in mind when working out your twists:

-- Only include plots twits with a clear purpose, with an eye for the reader’s reaction.
-Always try and view things from the reader’s perspective (what do they know, what have they been lead to believe?).
+- Only include plots twists with a clear purpose, with an eye for the reader’s reaction.
+Always try to view things from the reader’s perspective (what do they know and what have they been lead to believe?).

 - Always set up plot twists ahead of time, otherwise they will generate confusion, sap satisfaction, and break immersion.

 - Make sure that each twist is believable, necessary, and makes sense in the context of your story, as a forced or false seeming twist will frustrate the reader greatly.

 - Don’t be afraid of a bit of artful misdirection.
 This means that when you place clues in the text, the focus of the action should be elsewhere.
 Just like a magician’s trick, the setup happens in plain sight, but never where the audience’s eyes are focused in that moment (for example, try dropping some solid hints into the middle of an exciting battle).
 Other forms of misdirection include red herrings, where information is included that is designed to help the reader form a false assumption, and dead ends, where the expected outcome is suddenly and definitively shot down (the primary suspect is slain by the murderer).

 - Subtle foreshadowing can be used to set up clever twists as well.
 As with direct hints, these clues should be small enough that they are easily missed the first time, but seem like neon signposts when read a second time after learning the truth.
 This leads to the kind of “of course surprise” you are looking for.